programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 In this technique, we first create a list of all possible sender-recipient pairs in the DataFrame.
 At this stage, we apply a few further constraints to make sure we are capturing substantial relationships:

-* Only include relationships that include at least two emails.
-This excludes one-off email exchanges and ensures there is at least some degree of relationship between these two individuals.
-(You can play with this condition if you wish, which appears as: “if network_dict_count[pair] > 1”)
+* Only include relationships that include at least three emails.
+This excludes incidental email exchanges and suggests there may be some kind of relationship between these two individuals.
+(You can play with this condition if you wish, which appears as: “if network_dict_count[pair] > 3”)
 * Keep sender and recipient pairs directional, meaning that the emails A sends to B are aggregated separately than the emails B sends to A. Sometimes there is no need to differentiate between the direction of interactions in a relationship.
 In this case, however, we want to be able to separately consider how an executive communicates with a subordinate and how that same subordinate communicates with the executive -- the styles may be very different.

 To start, we need to come up with a method for listing out every possible sender-recipient pair that meets our minimum thresholds above.
 To do this, we can start by combining the ‘From’ and ‘To’ columns in our email DataFrame into a single ‘Pair’ column (this is very similar to the way we created four Positive/Neutral/Negative/Compound columns from the Sentiment score tuple).
 We can then iterate through our DataFrame to count up the number of emails that match each To-From pair.